 Size G crochet hook

 DC = Double Crochet

 Begin by making a Magic Circle.
 Directions for the magic circle can be found here.
 This is a detailed step-by-step tutorial on making the magic circle.

-For this round, you will be working inside the magic circle.
-CH 3 and count this CH 3 as your first DC of this round and throughout the entire pattern.
+For this round, you will be working inside the ring. chain 3 and count this chain 3 as your first DC of this round and throughout the entire pattern.
 Continuing working in the ring, work 2 DC.
-Then CH 2.
-3 DC.
-CH 2, 3DC, CH2, 3DC, CH2 and join into the top of the beginning chain.
-This join completes the first round. (note, you should have 4 clusters of 3 DC with 4 areas of CH 2 between)
+Then chain 2.
+3 DC, CH 2.
+3DC, CH2.
+3DC, CH2.
+Join into the top of the beginning CH 3.
+This join completes the first shell of the first round. (note, you should have 4 clusters of 3 DC with 4 areas of CH 2 between)

-Make 3 CH, then Insert the hook into the CH 1 SP from the previous row, (should be right where the previous row ended).
+Make 3 CH, then Insert the hook into the SC from the previous row, (should be right where the previous row ended).
 YO and work a DC, Insert hook again, YO and DC.
 (This completes your first 3 DC in the round).
 CH 1.
 In the corner CH 2 SP work *3 DC, 2 CH, 3 DC. and 1 CH.
 In the next 1-CH space work 3 DC and 1 CH.
 Repeat from * until all 4 sides are complete.
-After the last DC in the CH 2 space CH 1 and SL ST into the top ST of the first DC of this round.
-You should have 12 shells and 12 spaces after the completion of this round.
+After the last DC in the CH 3 space CH 1 and SL ST into the top ST of the first DC of this round.
+You should have 12 shells.

 Repeat rounds 2 and 3.